temporalio/documentation/docs/java-quick-start.md

 ## Activities

 Having fault tolerant code that maintains state, updates it in reaction to external events, and supports querying is already very useful.
 But in most practical applications, the Workflow is expected to act upon the external world.
-Temporal supports such externally-facing code in the form of activities.
+Temporal supports such externally-facing code in the form of Activities.

-An activity is essentially a function that can execute any code like DB updates or service calls.
-The Workflow is not allowed to directly call any external APIs; it can do this only through activities.
-The Workflow is essentially an orchestrator of activities.
+An Activity is essentially a function that can execute any code like DB updates or service calls.
+The Workflow is not allowed to directly call any external APIs; it can do this only through Activities.
+The Workflow is essentially an orchestrator of Activities.
-Let's change our program to print the greeting from an activity on every change.
+Let's change our program to print the greeting from an Activity on every change.

-First let's define an activities interface and implement it:
+First let's define an Activities interface and implement it:

 ```java
   @ActivityInterface